tkhamez/swagger-eve-php/docs/Api/LocationApi.md

 Get current ship

-Get the current ship type, name and id  ---  This route is cached for up to 5 seconds
+Get the current ship type, name and id  ---  This route is cached for up to 5 seconds  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/ship/)

 ### Example